grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 The single voice has to be described by a Faust DSP program, the `mydsp_poly` class is then used to combine several voices and create a polyphonic ready DSP:

 - the [poly-dsp.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/poly-dsp.h) file contains the definition of the `mydsp_poly` class used to wrap the DSP voice into the polyphonic architecture.
-This class maintains an array of `dsp`  type of objects, manage dynamic voice allocations, control MIDI messages decoding and mapping, mixing of all running voices, and stopping a voice when its output level decreases below a given threshold.
+This class maintains an array of `dsp*`objects, manage dynamic voice allocation, control MIDI messages decoding and mapping, mixing of all running voices, and stopping a voice when its output level decreases below a given threshold
 - as a subclass of DSP, the `mydsp_poly` class redefines the `buildUserInterface` method.
 By convention all allocated voices are grouped in a global  *Polyphonic* tabgroup.
 The first tab contains a *Voices* group, a master like component used to change parameters on all voices at the same time, with a *Panic* button to be used to stop running voices, followed by one tab for each voice.
 Graphical User Interface components will then reflect the multi-voices structure of the new polyphonic DSP

 **TODO:  add Figure of polyphonic Instrument**